Thomas Bilotti: Criminal career

-The son of Italian immigrants Lillian (née Rosso) and Anthony Bilotti, he was born on the Staten Island borough of New York City, an area with significant Mafia activity.
+The son of Italian immigrants Lillian (née Rosso) and Anthony Bilotti, he was born on the Staten Island borough of New York City.
 As a young man, Bilotti became an associate in the crew of John "Johnny D" D'Alessio, a caporegime in the Gambino crime family who controlled illegal gambling and other rackets on Staten Island.
 He later became a criminal associate of John's brothers Alexander "Pope" D'Alessio and Michael "Mikey D" D'Alessio.
 Bilotti also spent time as the chauffeur and bodyguard of Alexander "The Ox" DeBrizzi, an uncle of the D'Alessio brothers who controlled the Staten Island waterfront for the Gambino crime family.
 He became an integral member of the D'Alessio crew and was involved in labor racketeering, extortion and loansharking.
 In 1969, Bilotti was arrested on Staten Island on a felony charge of possessing stolen property.
 He gained a reputation for violence.
 In one incident, Bilotti assaulted Colombo crime family associate Robert Pate.
 The Federal Bureau of Investigation (FBI) agents Joseph O’Brien and Andris Kurins described Bilotti in the book Boss of Bosses: The Fall of the Godfather: The FBI and Paul Castellano as: "He was basically a pit bull with shoes on.
 If he had a business ability beyond choreographing a shakedown or calculating the interest owed on shylock loans, it didn't show.
 In a milieu not known for its conversational finesse, Bilotti distinguished himself by spluttering inarticulateness...
 He was short – five feet seven.
 He was stubby – a rock-solid two-twenty.
 He wore a bad toupée.
 He had no tact, no charm, no sense of humor.
 He had a big mouth, and his piggish eyes were too close together.
 To the concept of self-control he was a stranger".
-Bilotti was a reputed hitman for the D'Alessio crew, and was allegedly involved at least eleven murders.
+Bilotti was a reputed hitman for the D'Alessio crew, and was allegedly involved in at least eleven murders.

 Bilotti was a resident of 33 Kensington Avenue on Staten Island in April 1970, when he and an accomplice, Thomas Papanier, were observed discarding firearms and arrested following a shooting in Jamesburg, New Jersey.
 Bilotti and Papanier were apprehended as they ran from the scene of the shooting, in which African-American teenager Emory Parks suffered superficial injuries when he was struck in the back of the head by birdshot pellets.
 The quick arrest of the pair occurred as the Jamesburg area was in the midst of significant racial tension after riots at the local high school, and police from Spotswood and Monroe Township were on alert.
 Although police suspected that the duo were responsible for Parks' injuries, Bilotti and Papanier were initially charged with carrying a concealed weapon, carrying a pistol without a permit and failing to secure a permit to purchase a pistol.
 A Middlesex County grand jury ultimately indicted the men only for illegal possession of concealed weapons.